-Our historical net tangible book value (deficit) as of June 30, 2020 was approximately \$(85.0) million or \$(27.90) per share of our common stock.
+Our historical net tangible book value (deficit) as of June 30, 2020 was approximately \$ million, or \$ per share of our common stock.
 Our historical net tangible book value (deficit) is the amount of our total tangible assets less our total liabilities and convertible preferred stock.
 Historical net tangible book value (deficit) per share represents historical net tangible book value (deficit) divided by the number of shares of our common stock outstanding as of June 30, 2020.

-Our pro forma net tangible book value (deficit) as of June 30, 2020 was approximately \$153.9 million, or \$4.93 per share of our common stock.
+Our pro forma net tangible book value (deficit) as of June 30, 2020 was approximately \$ million, or \$ per share of our common stock.
 Pro forma net tangible book value (deficit) represents the amount of our total tangible assets less our total liabilities.
-Pro forma net tangible book value (deficit) per share represents pro forma net tangible book value divided by the total number of shares of our common stock outstanding as of June 30, 2020, after giving effect to (i) the conversion of all shares of our convertible preferred stock outstanding as of June 30, 2020 into an aggregate of 22,866,246 shares of our common stock, which will occur immediately prior to the completion of this offering and (ii) the issuance and sale of 5,321,864 shares of our Series D convertible preferred stock in July 2020 for gross proceeds of \$70.0 million, and the conversion of such shares into 5,321,864 shares of our common stock, which will occur immediately prior to the completion of this offering.
+Pro forma net tangible book value (deficit) per share represents pro forma net tangible book value divided by the total number of shares of our common stock outstanding as of June 30, 2020, after giving effect to the conversion of all outstanding shares of our convertible preferred stock into an aggregate of shares of our common stock, which will occur immediately prior to the completion of this offering.

-After giving further effect to our sale of 11,765,000 shares of common stock in this offering at the assumed initial public offering price of \$17.00 per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of June 30, 2020 would have been approximately \$336.5 million, or \$7.83 per share.
-This represents an immediate increase in pro forma as adjusted net tangible book value per share of \$2.90 to our existing stockholders and an immediate dilution in pro forma as adjusted net tangible book value per share of \$9.17 to new investors purchasing common stock in this offering.
+After giving further effect to our sale of shares of common stock in this offering at the assumed initial public offering price of \$ per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of June 30, 2020 would have been approximately \$ million, or \$ per share.
+This represents an immediate increase in pro forma as adjusted net tangible book value per share of \$ to our existing stockholders and an immediate dilution in pro forma as adjusted net tangible book value per share of \$ to new investors purchasing common stock in this offering.